Today's Articles

 Wilson was a vocal supporter of the pre–WWI Republican party and often urged Boston's black men to support Republican candidates.
 In 1892, speaking at a political rally, he declared, "The negro who votes the Democratic ticket is either a fool or a knave."
 In the South, white Democrats in control of state legislatures had begun disenfranchising most blacks and many poor whites by creating barriers to voter registration.
 This exclusion of blacks from the political process crippled the Republican Party in the South.

 A believer in the power of education, Wilson said it was America's duty to give "every citizen an education commensurate with his character and ability" and "a fair field in which to use it."
 He supported voting rights for women and was a member of the Massachusetts Men's League for Women's Suffrage.
-Wilson died of pneumonia in Boston on October 31, 1939, aged 79.
+Wilson died of pneumonia in Boston on October 31, 1939, at the age of 79.

 To Become a Lawyer